mattheworiordan/ably-cli/README.md

 - `channel_presence` - Current presence members on a specific Ably channel

 # Terminal Server
+## Contributing

 This repository includes a terminal server that provides a bash environment over WebSockets for the web based CLI.
 See [Server-Setup.md](./docs/Server-Setup.md) for more info on how it works and how to deploy it.

+# Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.